Coastal Skipper revision module 12 of 17

 • Luminous range: intensity adjusted for actual atmospheric visibility

-Read the full range of lights lesson
+Read the full lesson: Range of Lights

 Using Lights for Navigation